 A shut-down occurs when all airgun activity is suspended.
 The operating airgun(s) must be shut down if a marine mammal approaches the applicable safety zone and a power down still would not likely to keep the animal outside the newly adjusted smaller safety zone.
 The operating airgun(s) must also be shut down completely if a marine mammal is found within the safety zone during the seismic operations.
 The shut-down procedure should be accomplished within several seconds (of a “one shot” period) of the determination that a marine mammal is within or about to enter the safety zone.

-Following a shut-down, airgun activity will not resume until the marine mammal has cleared the safety zone.
-The animal is considered to have cleared the safety zone if it is visually observed to have left the safety zone, or if it has not been seen within the safety zone for 30 minutes.
+Following a shut-down, airgun activity would not resume until the marine mammal has cleared the safety zone.
+The animal would be considered to have cleared the safety zone if it is visually observed to have left the safety zone, or if it has not been seen within the safety zone for 30 minutes.

-Although marine mammals will be protected from Level A harassment by establishment of a safety zone at SPL levels of 180 and 190 dB re 1 microPa rms for cetaceans and pinnipeds, respectively, monitoring and mitigation may not be 100 percent effective at all times in locating marine mammals.
-In order to provide additional protection to marine mammals near the project area by allowing marine mammals to vacate the area prior to receiving a potential injury, and to further reduce Level B harassment by startling marine mammals with a sudden intensive sound, UOCC and MOC will implement “ramp-up” when starting up airgun arrays.
-Ramp-up will begin with the smallest airgun in the array that is being used for all subsets of the 6-gun array.
-Airguns will be added in a sequence such that the source level in the array would increase at a rate no greater than 6 dB per 5 minutes.
+Although marine mammals will be protected from Level A harassment by establishment of a safety zone at a SPL levels of 180 and 190 dB re 1 microPa rms for cetaceans and pinnipeds, respectively, mitigation may not be 100 percent effective at all times in locating marine mammals.
+In order to provide additional protection to marine mammals near the project area by allowing marine mammals to vacate the area prior to receiving a potential injury, and to further reduce Level B harassment by startling marine mammals with a sudden intensive sound, UOCC and MOC propose to implement “ramp-up” practice when starting up airgun arrays.
+Ramp-up would begin with the smallest airgun in the array that is being used for all subsets of the 6-gun array.
+Airguns would be added in a sequence such that the source level in the array would increase at a rate no greater than 6 dB per 5 minutes.
 During the ramp-up, the safety zone for the full 6-airgun system would be maintained.

 During night-time operations when the safety zone cannot be visually inspected, a single airgun will operate by firing every one minute whenever regular acquisition airgun operations are not occurring to keep marine mammals at a safe distance.
 If, during these non-recording times, this airgun is inactive for more than 30 minutes, operations will cease and all airguns will be shut down until the safety zone can be visually inspected and monitored for the absence of marine mammals.

-Vessel-based MMOs will begin marine mammal monitoring at least 30 minutes prior to the planned start of airgun operations and during all periods of airgun operations.
-MMOs will survey the safety zone to ensure that no marine mammals are seen within the zone before a seismic survey begins.
-If marine mammals are found within the safety zone, seismic operations will be suspended until the marine mammal leaves the area.
+Vessel-based MMOs would begin marine mammals monitoring at least 30 minutes prior to the planned start of airgun operations and during all periods of airgun operations.
+MMOs would survey the safety zone to ensure that no marine mammals are seen within the zone before a seismic survey begins.
+If marine mammals are found within the safety zone, seismic operations would be suspended until the marine mammal leaves the area.
 If a marine mammal is seen above the water and then dives below, the operator would wait 30 minutes, and if no marine mammals are seen by the MMOs in that time it will be assumed that the animal has moved beyond the safety zone.
-Observations will also be conducted during all ramp-up procedures to ensure the effectiveness of ramp-up as a mitigation measure.
-When feasible, observations will also be made during transits, moving cable, and other operations when airguns are inactive.
+Observations would also be conducted during all ramp-up procedures to ensure the effectiveness of ramp-up as a mitigation measure.
+When feasible, observations would also be made during transits, moving cable, and other operations when airguns are inactive.

-Data for each distinct marine mammal species observed in the proposed project area during the period of the seismic operations will be collected.
-Numbers of marine mammals observed, species identification if possible, frequency of observation, the time corresponding to the daily tidal cycle, their location relative to the airgun sound field's safety zone, and any behavioral changes due to the airgun operations will be recorded and entered into a custom database using a notebook computer.
+Data for each distinct marine mammal species observed in the proposed project area during the period of the seismic operations would be collected.
+Numbers of marine mammals observed, species identification if possible, frequency of observation, the time corresponding to the daily tidal cycle, and any behavioral changes due to the airgun operations will be recorded and entered into a custom database using a notebook computer.
 The accuracy of the data entry would be verified by computerized validity data checks as the data are entered and by subsequent manual checking of the database.
-These procedures will allow initial summaries of data to be prepared during and shortly after the field program, and will facilitate transfer of the data to statistical, graphical, or other programs for further processing and archiving.
+These procedures would allow initial summaries of data to be prepared during and shortly after the field program, and will facilitate transfer of the data to statistical, graphical, or other programs for further processing and archiving.

-Results from the vessel-based observations will provide: (1) basis for real-time mitigation (airgun shut-down); (2) information needed to estimate the number of marine mammals potentially taken by harassment, which must be reported to NMFS; (3) data on the occurrence, distribution, and activities of marine mammals in the area where the seismic study is conducted; (4) information to compare the distance and distribution of marine mammals relative to the source vessel at times with and without seismic activity; and (5) data on the behavior and movement patterns of marine mammals seen at times with and without seismic activity.
+Results from the vessel-based observations would provide: (1) Basis for real-time mitigation (airgun shut-down); (2) information needed to estimate the number of marine mammals potentially taken by harassment, which must be reported to NMFS; (3) data on the occurrence, distribution, and activities of marine mammals in the area where the seismic study is conducted; (4) information to Start Printed Page 45018compare the distance and distribution of marine mammals relative to the source vessel at times with and without seismic activity; and (5) data on the behavior and movement patterns of marine mammals seen at times with and without seismic activity.

 Aerial monitoring will be conducted from a single engine helicopter, which will fly a single transect line paralleling the shoreline along the coast in the project area.
 The aerial survey will begin from the northeast end and finish at the southwest end of the transect.
-This pattern will be flown unless observation conditions (glare, etc) require flying from southwest to northeast.
+This pattern will be flown unless observation conditions (glare, etc) require flying from southwest to northeast depending on the effect of glare on observations.
 The helicopter operations will be based out of Beluga or Shirleyville.
-The helicopter will fly at 1,500 ft (457 m), due to glide path Start Printed Page 56058needs, and at a ground speed of 60 knot (111 km/h).
+The helicopter will fly at 1,500 ft (457 m), due to glide path needs, and at a ground speed of 60 knot (111 km/h).
 This altitude should prevent disturbance of marine mammals and birds by the helicopter noise.

 Helicopter monitoring will be conducted at a frequency that reflects the monthly occurrence of belugas in the project area (LGL, 2006).
 The helicopter will be flown once per week from the time the seismic operations begin until the project is completed.
 However, if beluga whales are observed by helicopter or boat in or near the project area, survey flights will be conducted daily until whales are not observed for two consecutive days.
 Once belugas are no longer observed for two consecutive days, surveys will again be flown once per week until the project ends.